the-real-i9/i9lyfe-server/README.md

 The level of media processing our social media system requires isn't something even many old hardwares with just a CPU and a graphics card can't handle.
 Cropping, blurring, compressing, audio enhancement, etc., all these are media processing operations that WhatsApp executes fast on a mobile device without an internet connection.

 So, as media processing is offloaded to client-side, a client only experiences the slight delay caused by their own hardware capabilities, rather than the heavy delay caused by the competition between many client WRITE requests involving media processing.

+### Why event streaming and background workers?

+In the client-side's reality, the task that the client asks the server to perform by sending a WRITE request is usually small and cheap.
+But, in the server-side reality, no task is actually cheap, even if it appears small to the client.
+This is because, on the server-side, there are two sides to the task, one is the main, cheap task that the client is asking the server to perform, and the other is the side effect of performing that main task, which mosttimes can be expensive.

+A high performance, scalable system separates the main task (client task) of a WRITE request from its side effects (server task).
+A WRITE request that the client expects to perform task X shouldn't perform task X, Y, and Z. A client request that says "create post", isn't saying "create post", then "notify the users I mentioned", then "update cache A, B, C", then "show my post to users D, E, F".

+On a WRITE request path we should only perform the client task and resulting side effects (server task) should be performed off this path, this way we ensure the client's request is cheap.
+How we achieve this is through the **event-sourcing pattern**, using event streaming with background workers.

+For a WRITE request, when client task is done, an event that communicates "X has been done" is added to a target event stream for that particular task along with necessary parameters, and we immediately return to the client.\
+Then, a dedicated background worker watching and consuming this stream, performs the necessary side effects (server task) in the background, for each added event.

+> Event stream goes by several names including event stream, event queue, or background task queue.
+All these are the same thing.

+In this API, background tasks (side effects) include cache management, message delivery, expensive database operations, and more.

 <!-- - I store JWT and session data in encrypted cookie for authentication and stateless session management, ensuring security and scalability.